 The faculty reserve the right to request documentation of student or family illness and doctor visits for students who have excessive absences in classroom, clinical, and/or lab settings.
-Excessive absences are defined as more than one absence from clinical, class or scheduled.
+Excessive absences are defined as more than one absence from clinical, class or scheduled lab in non-traditional length courses, or a total of three absences from clinical, class or scheduled lab in a 15-week course.
 Noncompliance with the request for documentation may result in failure and dismissal from the program.